|Building on a Legacy of Excellence|

 The general rule for planning your study time is academic classes require approximately two hours of study for every one hour in class.
 This means for a 3-unit class, you should plan six hours of study time each week in addition to the time you spend in class.

-Plan your schedule to leave some time between classes to review your notes and read before the next class.
+Plan your schedule to leave time between classes to review your notes and read before the next class.
 Classes start at the time posted in the Schedule of Classes but end at least 10 minutes earlier than indicated.
 This allows you time to move to another class.

 SRJC offers classes at many locations in addition to those on the Santa Rosa and Petaluma campuses.
 Make sure that you are aware of the location of classes for which you register.
 Classes that list their location as PC meet in Petaluma.
 When viewing the class schedule online, you can click on the room number to access a campus map.
 For a tour of the Santa Rosa Campus, contact the Student Activities office.
 Contact Admissions & Records at Petaluma Campus for a tour of Petaluma facilities.